clamsproject/aapb-annotations/role-filler-binding/readme.md

 * Fields (possibly referring back to the "what to annotate" section above)
     * `role` - What the Role is, sometimes is blank, usually has 0-1 texts.
     * `filler` - What the Filler is, sometimes blank, sometimes has multiple texts, 0+ texts.
-    * `frame annotation` - Overarching annotation of what hte frame is, eg. "duplicate", or "skip" with reasons.
+    * `frame annotation` - Overarching annotation of what the frame is, eg. "duplicate", or "skip" with reasons.
 (See `guidelines.ppt` for reasons.)
 * Example:
     ```
     [